| | | | | |

 P1X Pro - Sim-Lab sim racing cockpit

 The P1X Pro is the workhorse of the range.
-It’s available in front wheel mount and wheeldeck mount configurations, which matters depending on your wheelbase mounting preference.
-The front mount version uses angled uprights (about 20 degrees), which some users note is a slight compromise for dashboard mounting but works well for most setups.
+Front wheel mount and wheeldeck mount versions are both available – your wheelbase determines which makes more sense.
+The front mount runs angled uprights at around 20 degrees; some users flag it as a slight compromise for dashboard mounting, though most setups work fine with it.

 Community feedback on the P1X Pro is consistently positive.
 It’s the cockpit that reviewers like Boosted Media have praised for its rigidity-to-price ratio.
 The aluminium construction means zero flex even with strong direct drive wheelbases, and the T-nut system lets you fine-tune your seating position to the millimetre.